diegovillatoromx/e-commerce-analytics-pipeline/README.md

 ## Architecture
 ![image](https://github.com/diegovillatoromx/e-commerce-analytics-pipeline/blob/main/event.driven-analysis.png)

-**Component Breakdown and Justification**
+### Component Breakdown and Justification
-**Event Capture: Kinesis Data Streams**
+#### Event Capture: Kinesis Data Streams
-Why Kinesis Data Streams: Processes up to 300 million events daily, ensuring sub-second latency and high throughput.
+- **Why Kinesis Data Streams**: Processes up to 300 million events daily, ensuring sub-second latency and high throughput.
 Automatically scales to handle peak loads.
 Integrates seamlessly with EMR for real-time processing.
-Why not SQS, MKS, etc.: SQS and MKS are not optimized for real-time, high-volume data processing.
+- **Why not SQS, MKS, etc.**: SQS and MKS are not optimized for real-time, high-volume data processing.
-Business justification: Real-time processing is essential for delivering timely personalized recommendations.
+- **Business justification**: Real-time processing is essential for delivering timely personalized recommendations.
 KDS guarantees that each user interaction is processed promptly.

-Data Processing: EMR/PySpark
+#### Data Processing: EMR/PySpark
 Why EMR/PySpark: Processes 10 TB of data daily, generating models with 95% accuracy.
 Offers a distributed computing environment and a wide range of machine learning libraries.
 Why not Lambda, Athena, etc.: Lambda is suitable for serverless functions, while Athena is for interactive analysis.
 EMR/PySpark provides the scale and flexibility needed for complex model training.
 Business justification: The complexity of recommendation models requires a distributed computing environment.

-Data Storage: S3
+#### Data Storage: S3
 Why S3: Stores petabytes of data with 99.999999999% durability.
 Offers scalable and cost-effective storage options.
 Why not RDS, EFS, etc.: RDS is for relational databases, and EFS is for shared file systems.
 Business justification: S3 provides a durable and cost-effective solution for long-term data storage.

-Data Analysis: Redshift
+#### Data Analysis: Redshift
 Why Redshift: Executes billions of queries monthly on 100 billion rows of data.
 Offers high performance and scalability.
 Why not Athena, EMR, etc.: Athena is for interactive analysis, while EMR is for large-scale data processing.
 Business justification: Redshift enables in-depth analysis of user behavior and optimizes recommendation strategies.

-Visualization: QuickSight
+#### Visualization: QuickSight
 Why QuickSight: Provides a user-friendly interface for creating interactive dashboards.
 Easily connects to various data sources.
 Why not Tableau, etc.: QuickSight offers tighter integration with other AWS services.
 Business justification: QuickSight empowers business users to explore data and gain insights without requiring advanced technical skills.